m0euk/RDS-Bridge/README.md

 - **Antenna selector** — switch your receiver's antenna ports from the page, on SDRplay models that offer a choice.
 - **SDRConnect comparison** — shows SDRConnect's own decoded PS/RT/PI side-by-side with the Bridge decode.
+- **Self-check** *(new in 0.9.4)* — one button, next to **help**, that tests your browser, confirms this copy is complete and unmodified, and proves the decoder works by generating a test signal and decoding it.
+It writes a plain-language report to your Downloads folder that you can read or email for support — nothing is ever sent automatically, and the report carries no file names, locations, serial numbers or log contents.
+It also explains the band scan, flags SDRConnect front-end overload, and warns if your browser will not save your DX log to disk.
+See [Self-check](#self-check) below.
 - **Multiple sources** — a live SDRplay via SDRConnect; a **networked SDR** (SpyServer, rtl_tcp, or remote SDRConnect) through the companion helper; **MPX mode** for an external SDR's composite output; or an **IQ file** for offline decoding.